fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://portswigger.net/daily-swig/google-roulette-developer-console-trick-can-trigger-xss-in-chromium-browsers">-Google Roulette: Developer console trick can trigger XSS in Chromium browsers</a>

 <a href="https://medium.com/@youghourtaghannei/postmessage-xss-vulnerability-on-private-program-18e773e1a1ba">-PostMessage Xss vulnerability on private program</a>

+<a href="https://ysamm.com/?p=779">-DOM-XSS in Instant Games due to improper verification of supplied URLs</a>

 <a href="https://medium.com/@haroonhameed_76621/winning-qr-with-dom-based-xss-bug-bounty-poc-4b4048cf285d">-Winning QR with DOM-Based XSS | Bug Bounty POC</a>